The Ultimate Guide To Choosing The Perfect Inflatable Boat

 Deep V Hull

-The best hull type of all the three, these are mostly found on RIBs.
-These are highly stable and perform brilliantly on calm water or waves.
+The best hull type of all three, deep V hulls, are mostly found on RIBs.
+They are highly stable and perform brilliantly on calm water or waves.
 High speed is not a challenge, and maneuvering is equally easy.
-For these reasons, the deep v hulls are the costliest of the lot.
+For these reasons, the deep V hulls are the costliest of the lot.

 Based on the Fabric Type